 Changes in prothrombin time

-Rare cases of pancreatitis have been described in patients receiving the drug, possibly due to obstruction of the biliary tract.
-Most of these patients already had risk factors for biliary congestion, such as prior therapy, severe disease, and total parenteral nutrition.
-At the same time, it is impossible to exclude the starting role in the development of pancreatitis of precipitates formed under the influence of the drug in the biliary tract.
+Rare cases of pancreatitis, which may have developed as a result of bile duct obstruction, have been described in patients receiving the drug.
+Most of these patients already had risk factors for congestion in the biliary tract, for example, previous therapy, serious illnesses and completely parenteral nutrition.
+At the same time, it is impossible to exclude the triggering role in the development of pancreatitis of precipitates formed under the influence of the drug in the biliary tract.

 Use in children

-The safety and efficacy of the drug in neonates, infants and young children have been determined for the dosages described in the "Dosage and Administration" section.
-Studies have shown that, like other cephalosporins, it can displace bilirubin from its association with serum albumin.
+The safety and effectiveness of the drug in neonates, infants and young children have been determined at the dosages described in the section "Dosage and Administration".
+Studies have shown that, like other cephalosporins, it can displace bilirubin from binding to serum albumin.

-With long-term treatment, it is necessary to regularly monitor the picture of peripheral blood, indicators of the functional state of the liver and kidneys.
+At long-term treatment it is necessary to regularly monitor the peripheral blood picture, indicators functional state liver and kidneys.

 Blood test monitoring